ibm-cloud-docs/vpc/vsi-reservation-create.md

 {: #attach-virtual-server-cli-vpc}
 {: cli}

-You can attach an existing virutal server to a reservation by using the CLI.
+You can attach an existing virtual server to a reservation by using the CLI.
 To create a reserved reservation by using the CLI, use the `ibmcloud is instance-update` command.

 1. Attach a virtual server to a reservation by using the following command with the associated details.